Come one, come all!

-Binance traders already enjoy some pretty low fees, but we managed to sweet talk the folks over at Binance to provide our readers with an even sweeter deal.
-Users who sign up using our link get a free $10 off trading fees and an exclusive additional 20% off trading fees for life, and up to $600 bonus!
+Binance traders already enjoy some pretty low fees, but we managed to sweet-talk the folks over at Binance to provide our readers with an even sweeter deal.
+Users who sign up using our Binance Sign-up link get an exclusive additional 20% off trading fees for life, and up to $600 bonus!

 Over at KuCoin, the most traders will pay for KuCoin fees is 0.1% for both maker and taker fees and similar to Binance, traders can save an additional 20% if they pay their fees in KuCoin’s native KCS token.
 KuCoin fees get lower the more KCS tokens are held and the higher the 30-day trading volume.
 Interestingly at KuCoin, if you are a serious whale making big trades, the fees actually become negative!
 So KuCoin provides a nice little additional benefit to attract big money traders.
 KuCoin’s fee structure can be seen below:

 And wouldn’t you know, Guy over here at the Coin Bureau has been busy making his rounds chatting to the folks at KuCoin and negotiated a pretty good deal for our readers.
 As a result, the Coin Bureau community can enjoy an additional 60% discount and access to a free trading bot when they sign up for KuCoin using our KuCoin Sign-up link.